NycRat/doomsday-rule-practice/README.md

 ### Blind Mode (0-10s)

-How long until date disappears from screen (0s means no blind mode)
+- How long until date disappears from screen
+- (0s means no blind mode)
+- (-0.25s means complete blind, use text to speech with this)

 ### Input Mode